-4. Child Welfare Boards :-
+4. Child Welfare Board :-

-(1) The State Government may, by notification in the Official Gazette, constitute for any area specified in the notification, one or more Child Welfare Boards for exercising the powers and discharging the duties conferred or imposed on such Board in relation to neglected children under this Act.
+(1) The State Government may, by notification, constitute one or more Child Welfare Boards for exercising the powers and discharging the duties conferred or imposed on such Board in relation to neglected children under this Act.

-(2) Board shall consist of a Chairman and such other members as the State Government thinks fit to appoint, of whom not less than one shall be a woman;

-and every such member shall be vested with the powers of Magistrate under the Code of Criminal Procedure, 1898(5 of 1898).
+(2) A Board shall consist of a Chairman and such other members as the State Government thinks fit to appoint, of whom not less than one shall be a woman; and every such member shall be vested with the powers of a Magistrate under the Code of Criminal Procedure, 1898 (5 of 1898).

-(3) The Board shall function as a Bench of Magistrates and shall have the powers conferred by the Code of Criminal Procedure, 1998(5 of 1898), on a Magistrate of the First Class.
+(3) The Board shall function as a Bench of Magistrates and shall have the powers conferred by the Code of Criminal Procedure, 1898(5 of 1898), on a Magistrate of the first class.

-5. Childrens Courts :-
+5. Childrens Court :-

-(1) Notwithstanding anything contained in the Code of Criminal Procedure, 1898 (5 of 1898), the State Government may, by notification in the Official Gazette, constitute for any area specified in the notification, one or more Childrens Courts for exercising the powers and discharging the duties conferred or imposed on such court in relation to delinquent children under this Act.
+(1) Notwithstanding anything contained in the Code of Criminal Procedure, 1898 (5 of 1898), the State Government may, by notification in the official Gazette, constitute for any area specified in the notification, one or more childrens courts for exercising the powers and discharging the duties conferred or imposed on such court in relation to delinquent children under this Act.

-(2) A Childrens Court shall consists of such number of Magistrates forming a Bench as the State Government thinks fit to appoint, of whom one shall be designated as the Senior Magistrate and not less than one shall be a woman; and every such Bench shall have the powers conferred by the Code of Criminal Procedure, 1898 (5 of 1898), on a Magistrate of the First Class.
+(2) A childrens court shall consist of such number of Magistrates forming a Bench as the State Government thinks fit to appoint, of whom one shall be designated as the senior Magistrate and not less than one shall be a woman; and every such Bench shall have the powers conferred by the Code of Criminal Procedure, 1898 (5 of 1898), on a Magistrate of the first class.

-6. Procedure, etc., in relation to Boards and Childrens Courts :-
+6. Procedure, etc., in relation to Boards and childrens courts :-

-(1) In the event of any difference of opinion among the members of a Board or among the Magistrates of a Childrens Court, the opinion of the majority shall prevail, but where there is no such majority, the opinion of the Chairman or of the Senior Magistrate, as the case may be, shall prevail.
+(1) In the event of a difference of opinion among the members of a Board or among the Magistrates of a childrens court, the opinion of the majority shall prevail, but where there is no such majority, the opinion of the Chairman or of the senior Magistrate, as the case may be, shall prevail.

-(2) A Board or Childrens Court may act notwithstanding the absence of any member of the Board or, as the case may be, any Magistrate of the Children Court and no order made by the Board or Childrens Court shall be invalid by reason only of the absence of any member or Magistrate, as the case may be, during any stage of the proceeding.
+(2) A Board or childrens court may act notwithstanding the absence of any member of the Board or, as the case may be, any Magistrate of the childrens court, and no order made by the Board or childrens court shall be invalid by reason only of the absence of any member or Magistrate, as the case may be, during any stage of the proceeding.

-(3) No person shall be appointed as a member of the Board or as a Magistrate in the Childrens Court unless he has, in the opinion of the State Government special knowledge of child psychology and child welfare.
+(3) No person shall be appointed as a member of the Board or as a Magistrate in the childrens court unless he has, in the opinion of the State Government, special knowledge of child psychology and child welfare.

-7. Power of Board and Childrens Court :-
+7. Power of Board and childrens court :-

-(1) Where a Board or a Childrens Court has been constituted for any area, such Board or Court shall, notwithstanding anything contained in any other law for the time being in force but save as otherwise expressly provided in this Act, have power to deal exclusively with all proceedings under this Act relating to neglected children or delinquent children, as the case may be.
+(1) Where a Board or a childrens court has been constituted for any area, such Board or court shall, notwithstanding anything contained in any other law for the time being in force but save as otherwise expressly provided in this Act, have power to deal exclusively with all proceedings under this Act relating to neglected children or delinquent children, as the case may be.

-(2) Where no Board or Childrens Court has been constituted for any area, the powers conferred on the Board or the Childrens Court by or under this Act shall be exercised in that area, only by the following, namely:-
+(2) Where no Board or childrens court has been constituted for any area, the powers conferred on the Board or the childrens court by or under this Act shall be exercised in that area, only by the following, namely-

-(a) The District Magistrate; or
+- (a) the District Magistrate; or

-(b) The Subdivisional Magistrate; or
+- (b) the Sub-divisional Magistrate; or

-(c) Any Magistrate of the First Class.
+- (c) any Magistrate of the First Class.

-(3) The powers conferred on the Board or Childrens Court by or under this Act may also be exercised by the High Court and the Court of Session, when the proceeding comes before them in appeal, revision or otherwise.
+(3) The powers conferred on the Board or childrens court by or under this Act may also be exercised by the High Court and the Court of Session, when the proceeding comes before them in appeal, revision or otherwise.

-8. Procedure to be followed by Magistrate not empowered under this Act :-
+8. Procedure to be followed by a Magistrate not empowered under Act :-